 Mel Lindauer: [laughing] That’s it.
 Yeah that’s correct.
 I was honored by the governor of Kentucky some time ago.
 I think was in 1981, as a Kentucky Colonel, and that’s my license my Florida license plate is KY COL “Kentucky Colonel”.
 I am very proud of being a Kentucky Colonel and proud of my heritage and coming from Kentucky.
 But yes you’re right.
-We did say “yes sir, no sir” first the Marine Corps. [laughing] Marine Corps reinforced.
+We did say “yes sir, no sir” growing up and the Marine Corps [laughing] reinforced it.

-Mel Lindauer: We thought this would be a one time off.
+We initially thought this get-together with Jack would be a one time event.
 You know Jack had offered to get together with us and so we had our reunion and we thought that was the end of it but Jack posted using Taylor’s computer that night talking about what a great night it was and how he loved being with his Bogleheads and so forth.

-And the next thing you know I got a request for Mel “when’s the next one”?
+And the next thing you know I got a request asking when the next get-together with Jack would be held.
 Well I had no idea that there was going to be more than one.

 Rick Ferri: Well, now you know there IS! [laughing]

-Mel Lindauer: Yeah, so I was I was approached by someone who I didn’t know from the forum.
-But he had inherited a farm in Pennsylvania near Vanguard so he offered his farm and he wanted to host the Bogleheads for the second reunion.
-So at that time when he got in touch with me I told him I’m leaving for Florida.
-I’ll be gone for three months.
-When I get back we’ll get together and we’ll talk about it.
+Mel Lindauer: Yeah, so I was approached by someone who I didn’t know from the forum.
+He had inherited a farm in Pennsylvania near Vanguard so he offered his farm and he wanted to host the Bogleheads for the second reunion.
+So at that time when he got in touch with me, I told him I was leaving for Florida and would be gone for three months.
+I said “when I get back from Florida we’ll get together and we’ll talk about it”.

 After I got back from Florida I called and they told me that he had died while I was in Florida.
 So I said “oh well just forget about it” and his family would not let it go.
 They said they wanted to do it in his honor because that’s what he wanted.
 So our second reunion was at his farm in Pennsylvania near Vanguard.
 And several things happened there.
-Jack took us on a tour of Vanguard, was our Vanguard tour director.
+Jack took us on a tour of Vanguard- he was our Vanguard tour director.
 And Jason Zweig covered that for Money magazine.
-He was with Money magazine at that time and ended up, we ended up, with a six or eight page spread in Money magazine and titled “Here Come the Bogleheads” and it’s still available online.
+He was with Money magazine at that time and, we ended up with a six or eight page spread in Money magazine titled “Here Come the Bogleheads.”
+That article is still available online.
 And that was the start of what continued to be or, what turned out to be, an annual or almost annual event.